DHTMLX/scheduler-docs/data/api/scheduler_deletemarkedtimespan.md

 	removes marking/blocking set by the addMarkedTimespan() method

 @params:
-* id	string	the timespan's id
-* config	object	the timespan's configuration properties
+* config    string | object  the timespan's id or the timespan's configuration properties

 @example:
 var spanID = scheduler.addMarkedTimespan({